nmdickson/GCfit/docs/source/usage.rst

 Both methods share a large assortment of keyword arguments, which define the probability functions and parallelization scheme used, as well as method-specific arguments which define the samplers themselves.
+For specific call signatures and full details, see :func:`fitter.core.MCMC\_fit` and :func:`fitter.core.nested_fit`.

 Probabilities
 """""""""""""